PostHog/posthog.com/contents/docs/support-options.md

 * Join >1,500 developers in [our public Slack group](/slack) to ask other PostHog users, or our AI support bot Max-AI.
 * Open an issue in our [main project's GitHub repo](https://github.com/posthog/posthog)

-We are very grateful for folks that do this the other way around and help answer others' questions.
-You may just end up with some [merch](https://merch.posthog.com/) for particularly good answers :)
+We are very grateful to people that do this the other way around and help answer others' questions.
+You may just end up with some [merch](https://merch.posthog.com/) for particularly good answers!

 ## In-app Support